Documentation

 - The title of the page

-- This title is displayed as the header in the page content and in the metadata of the page
+- The title is displayed as the header in the page content and in the metadata of the page

 - Content